Yoga Practitioner Professionally Certified

-Yoga practitioner Kathryn brings over thirty five years experience.
-She holds Advanced Yoga Alliance 1000 hour certification in Kripalu Yoga and is on a continuing journey of The Acharya based on the Acharya Intensive with Devarshi Steven Hartman and Jovinna Chan.
+Yoga Practitioner Kathryn Varley brings 35 years experience of practise.
+With Advanced Yoga Alliance 1000 hour certification in Kripalu Yoga she continues on the path of The Acharya Intensive with Devarshi Steven Hartman and Jovinna Chan.

-The foundation of her practise is meditation and in particular the non-dual teachings of Kashmir Shaivism as studied with her teacher Richard Miller PhD.
-Kathryn is a Certified iRest®Yoga NidraTeacher.
+The foundation of her practise is meditation and in particular the non-dual teachings of Kashmir Shaivism.
+Trained in this tradition by her teacher Richard Miller PhD Kathryn is an IRI Certified iRest®Yoga NidraTeacher.

-She also holds certification in Sivananda Vedanta, Hot Yoga, Phoenix Rising Yoga Therapy, Yin & Yang Yoga with Paul Grilley and Sarah Powers and Let your Yoga Dance in the Kripalu Yoga tradition.
-She continues to work with international teacher and author Donna Farhi and holds certification with Warriors at Ease for PTSD Sensitive Meditation and Adaptive Yoga incorporating the work of the Exalted Warrior Foundation.
+She also holds certification in Sivananda Vedanta, Phoenix Rising Yoga Therapy, Yin & Yang Yoga with Paul Grilley and Sarah Powers and Let your Yoga Dance in the Kripalu Yoga tradition.
+Kathryn is a holder of certification with Warriors at Ease for PTSD Sensitive Meditation and Adaptive Yoga incorporating the work of the Exalted Warrior Foundation.
+And she continues practises with international teacher and author Donna Farhi

 In 2015 along with 11 others, Kathryn was invited on a path of Acharya, a spiritual life study programme for teaching from life’s experience.